freezy/dmd-extensions/README.md

 Pinball FX2 (order doesn't matter).
 You should see frames appearing on your DMD.

-## TODO
+### The Pinball Arcade

+*Work in progress*

 Since Pinball Arcade axed the promised cabinet features, we won't see any official support soon (at all).
 Using the FreeCam mod, the same method as for Pinball FX2 might be possible.
+We're also looking into grabbing DMD data straight from the memory.

+## TODO

-Nota that this is still considered proof of concept.
+Note that this is still considered proof of concept.
 A lot will change until the v1.0 tag.
 Report bugs either at VPF or [here on the bug tracker](https://github.com/freezy/dmd-extensions/issues).

 ## Compatibility